 (a) Academic Term.
 College boards of trustees shall locally determine the beginning and end date for each academic term within the timeframes of the academic term reporting periods defined in 1G SBCCC 100.1, unless an exception is granted by the System President.
 The System President may grant an exception if it would not result in an overlap with another academic term, the 10% point of all course sections would fall within the corresponding academic term reporting period, and the exception would not negatively impact the college's ability to meet data reporting requirements.
 The academic semester for credit courses shall be designed so that classes may be scheduled to include the number of instructional hours shown in the college catalog and the approved curriculum program of study compliance document and reported for FTE purposes (see 1D SBCCC 400.95(a)).
 Instructional hours include scheduled class and laboratory sessions as well as examination sessions.
-Length of semesters or courses may vary as long as credit hours are assigned consistent with 1GSBCCC
+Length of semesters or courses may vary as long as credit hours are assigned consistent with 1GSBCCC provisions of this Rule.

-100.1 and as long as membership hours are reported consistent with the other provisions of this Rule.
 If necessary to meet the needs of particular constituents (for example, courses provided at high schools, military bases, prisons, or at the specific request of business), without an exception by the System President, colleges may schedule curriculum course sections that fall outside the academic term beginning and end dates, as defined by the college's board of trustees.
 If such course sections cross academic term reporting periods, FTE enrollment shall be reported consistent with the provisions of 1G SBCCC 200.1(a).